XmingHsueh/STO-EC/README.md

 * ***RQ4***: Which property of solution adaptation models is essential to their effectivenesses?
 * ***RQ5***: How to properly integrate solution selection and solution adaptation?

 Specifically, the first two RQs are about solution selection while the the third and fourth RQs focus on solution adaptation.
 The integration of solution selection and solution adaptation is investigated by the last RQ.
-From the perspective of these two core components, we divide the RQs and their implementations into three groups:
+From the perspective of the two core components, we divide the RQs and their implementations into three groups:

 |Solution Selection|Solution Adaptation|Integration|
 |:-|:-|:-|